 One of Lacoste’s trademarks is its very iconic logo – the crocodile.
-You see a polo custom t shirt, no matter how plain it looks, with a crocodile logo on its chest, you automatically think “Lacoste”.
+You see a polo or custom tote bags, no matter how plain it looks, with a crocodile logo on its chest, you automatically think “Lacoste”.
 It can also be the other way around, you hear the name “Lacoste”, and you instantly think of crocodiles.
 This just proves the point that Lacoste and its crocodile logo have always come in pairs.

 That is until the brand decided to feature other animals, endangered species specifically, as their logo.
 No, this doesn’t mean that Lacoste would drop its crocodile.
 In fact, polo shirts that would feature these endangered species would only be limited.
 This is a product of the brand’s partnership with IUCN Save Our Species.
 It’s their attempt to make people more aware of these endangered species, and maybe urge them to do something about it.
 What’s more interesting is that the number of polo shirts for each species corresponds to the number of animals each species has left.
 There are ten endangered species that the brand has put on its polo shirts.

 Anegada Island Iguana is the oldest species of Cyclura, a lizard family.
 As of the moment, it is said that the number of these iguanas has declined to lower than 500.
 The reasons for the decline are said to be competitive grazing with untamed and local livestock, and feral cats and dogs prey upon them.

 These tigers are from Sumatra in Indonesia.
 Their number is down to below 400, and the reasons for the decline are deforestation and poaching.

 Saola is one of the most uncommon huge animals in the world.
 The main reason for it being endangered is poaching.
 The number of the species is now down to below 400.